Dog Breeding Genetics – Maintaining Good GeneticsLast updated: August 5, 2022 by Marty Greer, Doctor of Veterinary Medicine

 Polygenetic TraitsA number of liability genes must combine to cross a threshold and produce the affected individual.
 Both sire and dam carry a genetic load of liability genes.
 Polygenetic issues are difficult to select for or away from.
 A firm veterinary diagnosis must be established so we know what the issue is and that the diagnosis is accurate.
 Search widely in the pedigree to see if this condition exists with increased frequency in your line.
 Even if we do not know the inheritance, we can select away from the issue.

 Maintaining your line is the goal, as well as eliminating phenotype issues.
-Your next sire family must have less liability genes than the average for your breed.
-With traits that are multi-gene inherited, finding a sire with no PRA or Hip Dysplasia genes is not possible.
+Your next sire family should have fewer liability genes than the average for your breed.
+With traits that are multi-gene inherited, finding a sire with no PRA or Hip Dysplasia genes for example is not possible.
 If you are seeing the trait, you have it in both the sire and dam and enough of these genes are coming together to cause the issue or phenotype in the puppy.
 The genes came from both sides and therefore a "common ancestor" concentrates the genes they contributed and likely the problem genes.
 Search the pedigree for a common ancestor that gave multiple genes to both sides of the pedigree, in order to avoid that line and guide you in your next sire selection.

-If You Cannot Select from a Defect-Free LitterBe sure you know the genetic defect and how to diagnose.
+If You Cannot Select from a Defect-Free LitterBe sure you know the genetic defect and how to diagnose it if possible.
 Select a normal female who is free from phenotype (i.e. hernias or hips).
 Breed this female to a male who is from sibling-free breeding.
 Replace the higher risk female with quality, lower risk offspring and repeat the process.
 Each generation will have a lower frequency of liability genes yet maintain the desirable genetics of the line.
 You decrease the risk, and the phenotype will not show up in future generations.

 - Welcome feedback from your clients on issues they are seeing.